OCLC-Developer-Network/oclc-auth-node/README.md

 This library supports

 * HMAC Hashing
-* Explicit Authentication Flow (User signs in, you get a token)
+* Explicit Authorzation Flow (User signs in, you get a token)
 * Client Credentials Grant (Pass the user credentials directly and get a token)

 Examples for each type of authentication are provided.